alaasalmo/ollama-rag-kubernetes/README.md

 One common method is Euclidean distance, which measures the straight-line distance between vectors in the embedding space.
 Compared to traditional keyword-based text search, vector similarity search is significantly faster and more accurate when working with embedded data, especially for understanding meaning and context.
 </p>

-### 9- Build docker and implement them on Kubernetes:
+### 9- Build docker and implement them on Kubernetes

 <p>As mention above that we will have three components.
 In thid post we will deal with three dockers.
 After that we will implement the three components on Minikuebe (Kubernetes)